shawntabrizi/substrate-collectables-workshop/5/testing-genesis.md

 // Self::deposit_event(RawEvent::Created(to, kitty_id));
 ```

-### Mock Genesis for Tests
+## Mock Genesis for Tests

-Next, let's walk through setting the initial state for genesis in the testing environment.
+Next, let's walk through actually passing in the initial genesis values in the testing environment.

 Recall that you created an initial mock for tests using `TextExternalities`, where you simply
 used default values for the initial chain state.